 If you are concerned about your treatment and feel that you have a consumer law issue, Avery Walters can help.
-Our Civil Litigation team are committed to providing a high-quality, responsive and cost-effective service in all consumer law issues.
+Our consumer rights solicitors are committed to providing a high-quality, responsive and cost-effective service in all consumer law issues.

 There is a considerable lack of awareness about consumer rights and a lot of confusion about consumer protection laws.
 The sad reality is that many consumers are not exercising their legal rights when it comes to consumer legal issues.
 We do understand that it can be very distressing to find yourself with a consumer law problem and not know what to do about it.

 The Consumer Rights Act came into force on 1 October 2015.
-The law is now cleare and easier to understand meaning that consumes can buy and businesses can sell to them with confidence.
+The law is now clear and easier to understand meaning that consumers can buy and businesses can sell to them with confidence.
 When problems arise, disputes can now be sorted out more quickly and cheaply.

 Changes in consumer law commenced last year with the implementation of the Consumer Rights Directive into English law by the Consumer Contracts Regulations 2013.
 The 2013 Regs brought into law further rules relating to distance and online selling, including:

 - extending the "cooling-off period" for consumers to change their mind from 7 to 14 days